GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    major version.
 If the library author decides to keep the same Java package, the ecosystem has to bifurcate to handle code paths requiring one major version or the other.
+   Some projects keep using the old version.
+Other projects will upgrade to the new version of the dependency.
-   Either the ecosystem retains the old major version, or there will be an extended period of difficult diamond dependency conflicts before everyone transitions.
+   Therefore, there will be diamond dependency conflicts.
    In this scenario, it is clearly superior to rename the Java package, and essentially treat the new major version as a new library.